Demonstration Experiments

 Figure~\ref{fig:spike-power} displays power curves under the single-spike alternative, where only one arm has a nonzero mean ($\mu_1 = \delta$) and all variances are equal ($\sigma_g = 1$).
 In this setting, the arm with the highest mean coincides with the arm with the highest signal-to-noise ratio.

 The results differ qualitatively from the multi-scale case.
 For the pooled statistic, standard UCB and Thompson sampling now outperform SN-UCB, particularly at moderate effect sizes.
-This occurs because UCB and Thompson sampling more aggressively concentrate samples on the single best arm, whereas SN-UCB's exploration is calibrated for settings where the optimal arm is less obvious.
+This occurs because UCB and Thompson sampling more aggressively concentrate samples on the single best arm, whereas SN-UCB's exploration is more conservative as it accounts for uncertainty in the estimated variance.

 For the max statistics, the differences among adaptive methods are smaller.
 All adaptive strategies substantially outperform uniform allocation, and the ranking among UCB, Thompson, and SN-UCB varies with $\delta$.
-Notably, uniform allocation with Bonferroni-corrected $t$-tests remains a reasonable baseline here, but adaptive methods still provide meaningful gains by concentrating samples on the best arm.
+Notably, uniform allocation with Bonferroni-corrected $t$-tests remains a reasonable baseline here, but adaptive methods still provide a meaningful improvement.

 These results illustrate a key practical consideration: the relative performance of sampling algorithms depends on the signal structure.
 When the experimenter suspects that one arm dominates (single-spike), standard bandit algorithms may suffice, and max testing may be more appropriate.
 When effects are heterogeneous and the optimal arm is not obvious (multi-scale), SN-UCB's focus on signal-to-noise ratios provides a meaningful advantage, and pooled testing appears to be both more robust and more powerful.